An Appalachian Trail Tale

 Camped on Campus

-Yesterday, a small cluster of us--Tugboat, Shepherd, Bearbell, Chickadee and Chuckadee--met up in charming ol’ Hanover.
+Yesterday, a clump of us--Tugboat, Bearbell, Shepherd, Chickadee, Chuckadee--met up in charming ol’ Hanover.
 We exploited Dartmouth’s delightful faculties during a much-appreciated pit-stop.
 Students (make that: their parents) spend forty-five thousand--yes, $45,000--to attend the Poison Ivy League preschool each year, a figure that doesn’t include books or living costs.
 We paid zilch(1).
 Sadly, someday soon, $45,000 will appear cheap.
+You can run up a big bill collecting information.

 Campus was abandoned(2)--education stops in summer.
-So I hopped on its rubbery track and timed myself in a mile.
+So I hopped on its rubbery track, its oval office, and timed myself in a mile.
 (Four laps plus nine meters.)
 Not to brag or nothing, but I was only nine minutes and six seconds from a sub-four-minute mile.
-After puking and recovering, I used the computers at the Dartmouth Outing Club, then showered, shat (in a flushable toilet!), and sightseed*. (*I may have sightsaw, but I know not the past-tense of sightsee, since my parents didn’t pay for me to attend cawlidge.
+After puking and recovering, I used the computers at the Dartmouth Outing Club, then showered, shat (in a flushable loo!), and sightseed*. (* I may have sightsaw, but I know not the past-tense of sightsee, since my parents didn’t pay for me to attend cawlidge.
 Or preskool.
-Still, I know my parents would have loved me had I not been their child.)
+Still, I know my parents would have loved me…had I not been their child.)
 All this for no cost.
 Our guidebooks said there were “no hiker accommodations on campus.”
 Ha!
 We skilled swindlers recognize that almost everywhere has accommodations, so long as you known how to stroll under the radar while skimming from the top.
 Scam-artists, skim-artists.
 Stealthy, wealthy.
 Who needs money?!
+And, as the idiots of America know: who needs a college education when there’s the Internet?!
+The Earth is flat, man!

 By the way, cawlidge students especially love Hanover since it’s just one letter from being Hangover.
 Nuthin’ but a ‘G’ thang.

-When nighttime knocked, the five of us ate multiple pizza pies at C & A Pizza before going our separate ways.
-Since we get along so famously, Bearbell and I stuck together and searched for a free place to park for the evening.
-After a failed foray around the neighboring high school--where kids go to get high--my fellow flunky and I would end up camping on campus.
-A different campus.
+When nighttime knocked, we five ate twelve large discs at C&A Pizza.
+Afterward, we waddled our own ways.
+Because Bearbell and I get along so famously, we stuck together and searched for a place to park ourselves, down by the schoolyard.
+After a failed foray at the high school--where kids go to get high--my fellow flunky and I camped on a different campus.
 Our adopted abode?
-The university’s soccer pitches.
-We’re next to some humming electrical transformer boxes, a few paces from the AT.
+The university’s soccer pitches. (“It’s called fútbol,” Frenchie contended.
+“Life itself.”)
+We’re beside some humming electrical transformer boxes, a few feet from the AT.
 True troglodytes.
-All night we counted on campus cops to come, tasers a-blazing, but they never did.
+All night we counted on campus cops to come with tasers a-blazing, but they never did.

-This morning, stirred by sprinklers spitting atop our tents, Bearbell and I hastily packed up and revisited town.
-For buttered coffee and supplies at the local co-op (co-op: Crazy Outlandish Outrageous Prices).
-And for a last, lasting look around.
+This morning, stirred by sprinklers spitting on us, Bearbell and I hastily packed and revisited Hanover’s epicenter.
+For buttered coffee and goods at the co-op (co-op: Crazy Outlandish Outrageous Prices).
+And for a last, lasting look-see.
 The coffee was so hot it bubbled.
 It was also as strong as death.
-So a short while later the two of us re-entered the jungle, doing what comes natural when on drugs: power walking.
+So a little later the two of us left the Halls of Higher Learning for the tunnel of lower learning.
+Back to our natural element: Nature itself.
+As we re-entered the jungle we did what comes natural when on drugs: power walking.

-As per the previous day, I was forced to spread and hold my ass cheeks apart while doing so, so the task didn’t feel so natural.
-Luckily, by midday, the rash retreated and I could use my arms for other tasks, like picking my nose or swinging wildly at the black flies enveloping us.
+The task didn’t feel natural.
+As per the previous day, I was forced to hold my ass cheeks apart while walking.
+Thankfully by midday the rash retreated.
+I could use my arms for other tasks, like picking my nose or swinging wildly at the black flies enveloping us.
 If only I was armed with spray.
 Or a taser tennis racket.
+Or superpowers.

-The trail was once again a muddy mess, since it was now taking on water.
-(Peculiarly, it was taking on water and we were the ones sinking.)
+The trail was again a muddy mess, since it was now taking on water.
+(It was taking on water, but we were the ones sinking.)
 Pushing draping foliage aside as we went, the two of us walked in silence.
 Or we would have walked in silence, had it not been for the mosquitoes, who seemed not to notice the rain.
 We cursed, cussed and swore.
 Then we cursed, cussed and swore some more.
 Meanwhile, the mozzies screeched nonstop.
 Bearbell noted that we hadn’t incurred or endured such a bad onslaught since Great Barrington.
 I wryly noted that the French caveman brings bad luck.

-But it was great to be back with him.
-Although we were not entirely happy (it was another mundane, moisture-filled Monday, even though we weren’t certain what day of the week it was(3)), he would eventually begin to wield the usual laughter--like a sharp, shiny shiv--as we continued north atop a raised, rickety boardwalk near an unnamed pond...
+But it was terrific to be back in tandem.
+Although we were not entirely happy (it was another mundane, moisturized Monday, even though we weren’t certain what day of the week it was(3)), he would eventually begin to wield the usual humor--like a sharp, shiny shiv--as we continued north atop a raised, rickety boardwalk near an unnamed pond...

 Bearbell: “How many AT hikerz duz zit take tu screw in ze light bulb?”